46 Shelbourne Street

 One of the earliest and most fascinating owners was the Reverend Samuel Ironside, a Wesleyan missionary.
 Ironside is listed as a joint-owner of the property between 1851 and 1853.
 Born in England in 1814, Ironside married Sarah Eades in 1838 and the couple had seven children.
 Ironside was ordained and set apart for missionary work in 1838 in London and left England for New Zealand on the James on 20 September 1838, arriving at Hokianga in 1839.
 In five months he became reasonably fluent in Māori and witnessed the signing of the Treaty of Waitangi at Waitangi.
 On 20

-December 1840, Samuel and Sarah Ironside landed on the beach of Kakapo Bay, a whaling station in the Marlborough Sounds.
+In December 1840, Samuel and Sarah Ironside landed on the beach of Kakapo Bay, a whaling station in the Marlborough Sounds.
 Ironside was the first European missionary to take up residence in the Top of the South.
 They selected nearby Ngakuta Bay as the site for their mission station which they named Pisgah Vale.
 The mission station thrived and Ironside established a friendship with several Māori leaders which placed him in a unique position to mediate between Māori and the settlers.
 Sarah Ironside also played a significant role in the mission work, maintaining the station and its activities and setting up a school for Māori women teaching reading, writing and sewing.

-Following the Wairau Incident on 17 June 1843 when 22 Europeans and four Māori were killed when an armed party of New Zealand Company settlers clashed with Ngāti Toa over the purchase of land in the Wairau Valley, the Ironsides returned to their station at Ngakuta Bay to find it deserted.
+Following the Wairau Incident on 17 June 1843 in which 22 Europeans and four Māori were killed when an armed party of New Zealand Company settlers clashed with Ngāti Toa over the purchase of land in the Wairau Valley, the Ironsides returned to their station at Ngakuta Bay to find it deserted.
 The Ironsides left for Wellington soon afterwards.
 From 1849 to 1855, Ironside was stationed at Nelson where he played an active role in community affairs and encouraged education among both Māori and settlers and opposed the secularisation of schools.
 The Ironsides later moved to New Plymouth before transferring to Australia in 1858.
 Samuel Ironside died at Hobart on 24 April 1897.

 Captain William Robert Nicholson